google/llvm-bazel/README.md

 in the [TensorFlow](http://tensorflow.org) project, but aims to be suitable for more general usage.

+# Status

+Just a direct copy of the BUILD files from TF.
+Not expected to build yet.

 # License
 Licensed under the Apache license with LLVM Exceptions.
 See [LICENSE](LICENSE) for more information.